The pitfalls of benzos – DocCheck

 Die reality unfortunately looks different: Older people in particular are often prescribed the medication for a longer period of time, although the cognitive ones are particularly common in them impairments are critical.

 Why is it that so many people take benzodiazepines for months and years, despite the known dangers?
-From Hessmann’s personal experience, one reason could be that you get used to it or become dependent on it relatively quickly and the patients are sometimes prescribed the medication by different doctors who do not necessarily know about the other prescriptions.
+From Hessmann’s personal experience, one reason might be that you get used to it or become dependent on it relatively quickly and the patients are sometimes prescribed the medication by different doctors who do not necessarily know regarding the other prescriptions.
 Once an addiction has developed, it is often difficult to taper off or withdraw from it on an outpatient basis.

 On the one hand, there can be serious withdrawal symptoms, on the other hand, inpatient withdrawal treatment is a major hurdle for many patients.
 Therefore, one often succeeds permanent waiver not on benzodiazepines.
-Those who are able to give up benzodiazepines must also persevere: only about a third resist the temptation to start taking them again.
+Those who are able to give up benzodiazepines must also persevere: only regarding a third resist the temptation to start taking them once more.
 “In view of the hurdles, the benzodiazepine intake is then often continued, which is a significant problem,” says Hessmann.
 In a publication with colleagues in 2018, he himself stated that the often inappropriate use of benzodiazepines is in line with the guidelines for the treatment of patients with dementia is in conflict.

 The bright spot at the end